 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Valero Energy reported carbon emissions of approximately 24,900,000,000 kg CO2e from Scope 1 and about 5,100,000,000 kg CO2e from Scope 2.
-This reflects a slight increase in Scope 1 emissions compared to 2022, where they were approximately 24,800,000,000 kg CO2e.
-Over the years, Valero has shown fluctuations in emissions, with a notable decrease from 25,400,000,000 kg CO2e in 2018 to 24,900,000,000 kg CO2e in 2023.
-Valero has not publicly committed to specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-However, the company continues to monitor and report its emissions, indicating a commitment to transparency in its environmental impact.
-The emissions data highlights the ongoing challenges faced by the energy sector in reducing greenhouse gas emissions while maintaining operational efficiency.
+In 2023, Valero Energy reported carbon emissions of approximately 24,900,000,000 kg CO2e for Scope 1 and about 5,100,000,000 kg CO2e for Scope 2.
+This reflects a slight increase in Scope 1 emissions compared to 2022, where they were approximately 24,800,000,000 kg CO2e, while Scope 2 emissions were about 4,900,000,000 kg CO2e.
+Over the years, Valero has demonstrated a commitment to reducing its carbon footprint.
+In 2021, the company achieved a total of approximately 28,500,000,000 kg CO2e in combined Scope 1 and Scope 2 emissions, which indicates a focus on improving operational efficiency and reducing greenhouse gas emissions.
+However, there are currently no specific reduction targets or initiatives disclosed under the Science Based Targets initiative (SBTi) or other climate pledges.
+Valero's emissions data highlights the ongoing challenges faced by the energy sector in managing carbon emissions, particularly in refining operations.
+The company continues to report on its emissions and is expected to enhance its climate commitments in the future.

 Access structured emissions data, company-specific emission factors, and source documents